 Image from Special Supplies on Amazon.com

-Adaptive utensils come in a wide range of widths, materials, and weights.
-This allows you to pick the ones that will make it easier to use for you.
+Adaptive utensils come in a variety of widths, materials, and weights.
+This allows you to choose the ones that will make it easier to use for you.

 You can also get angled utensils if you find you’re having trouble bending your wrist.
-The various options allows you to find those that are right for you!
+The various options allow you to find those that are right for you!